London Borough of Islington: Governance

-Islington is divided into 17 wards, each electing three councillors.
-Following the May 2022 election, Islington Council comprises 48 Labour Party councillors and 3 Green Party councillors.
-Of these 51 councillors, the Leader of the council is Councillor Kaya Comer-Schwartz and Councillor Caroline Russell is the leader of the Green opposition group.
+The local authority is Islington Council, based at Islington Town Hall on Upper Street.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the North East constituency.

+UK Parliament

 Islington is represented by two parliamentary constituencies.
-Islington North is represented by Jeremy Corbyn of the Labour Party, the Leader of the Opposition between 2015 and 2020.
+Islington North is represented by Jeremy Corbyn, elected in 2024 as an independent.
+He was formerly a member of the Labour Party, and was its leader and the Leader of Her Majesty's Opposition between 2015 and 2020.
 Islington South and Finsbury is represented by Emily Thornberry, former Shadow First Secretary of State and Shadow Secretary of State for Foreign and Commonwealth Affairs and current Shadow Secretary of State for International Trade of the Labour Party.

-Islington forms part of the North East constituency for the London Assembly, represented by Jennette Arnold, also of the Labour Party.

 Economy

 In the Victorian Age, some parts of Islington such as Clerkenwell were known for their poverty, which George Gissing describes in his naturalist novel, The Nether World (1889).
+Since this time, Islington has been a subject of gentrification and with the median house price rising rapidly since the 2020 pandemic.
+With new headquarters for Facebook and Google close to the edge of the borough, along with Lawyer offices Slaughter & May on the edge of the borough, near the City of London, the borough has seen a steady house prices, with median incomes rising significantly.

 Inmarsat has its head office in the borough.